cnguyen934/Project-CS-Public-Pythonistic/readme.txt

 implementation of the map and research regarding it.
 If we manage to adequately finish our respective section, the person will then hop on towards implementation of the buttons.

+Libraries---

+requests to make a request and get the content of a web page urllib.request and urlopen to open urls
+BeautifulSoup to scrape or pull data out of HTML files csv to save data that have scaped in csv files sys to use system-specific parameters and functions PyQt5.QtWidgets to create the widgets for our application PyQt5.QtGui to use graphical elements for customization PyQt5.QtCore is a non_GUI module to provide core infrastructure for Qt PyQt5.Qt is a cross-platform framework providing QStandardItemModel and QStandardItem for creating and customizing the Tree View